 As of now, it has around 55 employees serving across locations.

-Owner Michael Greenwald, in a statement shared through the website, stressed on the problem of “global appliance shortage,” which the retail company currently faces.
-Greenwald said that the shortage is a result of delays in the supply chain of the raw materials used by manufacturers.
-As a result, the company sometimes struggles to meet the higher demand for home appliances.
+Owner Michael Greenwald, in a statement shared through the website, stressed on the problem of a “global appliance shortage,” which the retail company currently faces.
+Greenwald cited delays in the supply chain of the raw materials for the shortage.
+These materials are used by manufacturers.
+As a result, the company struggles to meet the higher demand for home appliances.

 Case Summary and Impending Deadlines